skwidhubz/travelbug-app/README.md

-# travel-info-app
+# Travel Info Web Application

-Maps and Information for a person travelling
+A webpage to display useful information for a selected location.